Strains of petunias come in four pure-breeding colors: white, blu... | Channels for Pearson+

 Strains of petunias come in four pure-breeding colors: white, blue, red, and purple.
 White petunias are produced when plants synthesize no flower pigment.
 Blue petunias and red petunias are produced when plants synthesize blue or red pigment only.
 Purple petunias are produced in plants that synthesize both red and blue pigment (the mixture of red and blue makes purple).
 Flower-color pigments are synthesized by gene action in two separate pigment-producing biochemical pathways.
 Pathway I contains gene A that produces an enzyme to catalyze conversion of a colorless pigment designated to blue pigment.
 In Pathway II, the enzymatic product of gene B converts the colorless pigment designated to red pigment.
 The two genes assort independently.

+True-breeding red petunias are crossed to pure-breeding blue petunias, and all the F₁ progeny have purple flowers.
+If the F₁ are allowed to self-fertilize and produce the F₂, what is the expected phenotypic distribution of the F₂ progeny?
+Show your work.

-Master Complementation with a bite sized video explanation from Kylia GoodnerStart learning
+Master Gamete Genetics and Independent Assortment with a bite sized video explanation from Kylia GoodnerStart learning